-Here we will discuss what the organizational goal is, its features, objective, principles, approaches, types, examples, and importance.
+Here we will discuss what the organizational goal is, its features, objectives, principles, approaches, types, examples, and importance.

 What is Organizational Goals?